Don't Go (Yazoo song): Other versions

-2022 - Babert use a sample of the synthesizer main riff in his song "Can't Stop Now".

 Starting Rock featuring Diva Avari version

 The song was covered and remixed by French project Starting Rock featuring Diva Avari.
 It was released in December 2006 as a single and had modest success in Europe.
 It reached the top 10 in Finland.

 Music video

 The music video depicts a male at a club dancing with women.
 He meets Diva Avari, who has her eyes set on him and he cannot escape her throughout their time at the club.